“SEO drives 1000+% more traffic than than organic social media” (Brightedge)

 SEO Step 1.
 Relevancy (On-page SEO)

-Relevancy has to do with what your business does, who it does it for, and where it is located.
+Relevancy has to do with what your business does, who it does it for, where it is located, and what areas it serves.
 Relevancy signals are generally elements that you have more control over – keyword selection, content creation, your location, business citations, etc.

 For example, have a distinct page for each of your services, rather than one page listing all of your services.
 Then highlight that page’s keyword by using it in the page title, the URL, and throughout the content.